 How Is OCD Diagnosed?

-If your child might have OCD, you'll meet with a child psychologist or psychiatrist, who will interview you and your child to learn more details.
-You and your child also may fill out checklists and questionnaires, which will help the psychologist or psychiatrist make a diagnosis.
+To diagnose OCD, you'll meet with a child psychologist or psychiatrist, who will interview you and your child to learn more details.
+You and your child also may fill out checklists and questionnaires.
+These will help the psychologist or psychiatrist make a diagnosis.
 There are no lab tests to diagnose OCD.

 When OCD is diagnosed, it can be a relief to kids and parents.
 OCD can get better with the right attention and care.